Chapter 21:

 "You can open your eyes now, Kazuma."

-Two soft, feminine hands peeled away from my eyelids as Noriko slowly backed up behind me.
-Vivid orange light crept into my vision, soon solidified by the sight unfolding ahead.
+Two soft, feminine hands peeled away from my eyelids.
+Noriko behind me backed up as orange light crept into my vision, soon solidified by the sight unfolding ahead.

-Far off in the horizon, a set of towering mountain ranges were ablaze.
-Distant fire pockets sparkled like fiery stars that unleashed plumes of smoke up into the orange sky.
-A bright sun somewhere above was eclipsed by hellish, titian hues that now blanketed our entire city.
+Far off in the horizon, a set of towering mountains were ablaze.
+Distant fires were billowing up smoke towards the yellowed sky.
+And somewhere above, an afternoon sun had been eclipsed by hellish, titian hues that now blanketed our entire city.

 “What do you see?”
-Noriko Mito behind me whispered into my ear.
-Her tone carried a threatening aura.
+Noriko Mito whispered into my ear.

-We were standing atop the cube-like, stairwell structure on our school roof as we gazed towards hell on earth.
-Scorched scents of charred forests infested my nose and polluted the air around us.
-Not a trace of the once blue sky remained, and only our blurry shadows were reminders that a sun still shined somewhere above.
+We were standing atop the cube-like, stairwell structure on our school roof while we gazed towards hell on earth.
+Woodlands were becoming wastelands while smoke hid what remained of the once blue sky.
+Only our blurry shadows below us were reminders that a sun still shined above.

 "Same thing I was seeing before you covered my eyes," I replied to her.
 "The Hamatsuri mountains burning, like they sometimes do every few years."